jsully83/highspeedcomputing/project/README.md

 make
 ```

-### Run the naive code by using a command line argument to specify the matrix size. <br>
+### Run the naive code by using a command line argument to specify the matrix size.

 ```